trendscenter/mint-computation-nvflare-app-boilerplate/docs/coinstac_computation_interface/Provisioning.md

 ### Output

-The output will be a set of ZIP files, with one file for each site involved in the run and an additional file labeled `central` for the central node.
+The output will be a set of files named for the userId of each site and an additional file named `centralNode`.
+These will be distributed to their respective sites.